MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ## Step 1 - Make sure your computer is ready for Visual Studio

-Before you begin installing Visual Studio
+Before you begin installing Visual Studio:

 1. Check the [system requirements](https://www.visualstudio.com/productinfo/vs2017-system-requirements-vs).
 This helps you know whether your computer supports Visual Studio 2017.
-2. Apply the latest Windows Updates.
+2. Apply the latest Windows updates.
 This ensures that your computer has both the latest security updates and the required system components for Visual Studio.
 3. Reboot.
 This ensures that any pending installs or updates don't hinder the Visual Studio install.
 4. Free up space.
 Remove unneeded files and applications from your %SystemDrive% by, for example, running the Disk Cleanup app.